romreborn/eis-visualization-dashboard/documentation/security_guideline_document.md

-# Security Guidelines for codeguide-starter
+# Executive Information System (EIS) Visualization Dashboard – Security Guidelines

-This document defines mandatory security principles and implementation best practices tailored to the **codeguide-starter** repository.
-It aligns with Security-by-Design, Least Privilege, Defense-in-Depth, and other core security tenets.
-All sections reference specific areas of the codebase (e.g., `/app/api/auth/route.ts`, CSS files, environment configuration) to ensure practical guidance.
+This document outlines the security best practices and requirements for the EIS Visualization Dashboard codebase.
+It is organized around established security principles and tailored to the Next.js/Tailwind/Better Auth boilerplate described.

 ---

 ## 1. Security by Design

-• Embed security from day one: review threat models whenever adding new features (e.g., new API routes, data fetching).
+•  Embed security from day one.
+Every new component, API, or configuration change must consider potential threats.
-• Apply “secure defaults” in Next.js configuration (`next.config.js`), enabling strict mode and disabling debug flags in production builds.
-• Maintain a security checklist in your PR template to confirm that each change has been reviewed against this guideline.

----
+•  Perform threat modeling when introducing new features (e.g., interactive map, chart components).
+•  Keep business logic (data fetching, sensitive operations) on the server–side using Next.js server components to minimize client exposure.

 ## 2. Authentication & Access Control

-### 2.1 Password Storage
+### 2.1 Implement Robust Authentication
+•  If using Better Auth as a standalone solution:
+   - Enforce strong password policies (minimum length, complexity, rotation if required).
-- Use **bcrypt** (or Argon2) with a per-user salt to hash passwords in `/app/api/auth/route.ts`.
+   - Use bcrypt or Argon2 with per-user salts for password hashing.
-- Enforce a strong password policy on both client and server: minimum 12 characters, mixed case, numbers, and symbols.
+•  If integrating with existing ASP.NET identity:
+   - Adopt JWT tokens signed with a strong key (HS256 or RS256).
+   - Validate `alg`, `iss`, `aud`, and `exp` claims on each request.

-### 2.2 Session Management
+### 2.2 Secure Session Management
-- Issue sessions via Secure, HttpOnly, SameSite=strict cookies.
-Do **not** expose tokens to JavaScript.
-- Implement absolute and idle timeouts.
-For example, invalidate sessions after 30 minutes of inactivity.
+•  Generate unpredictable session identifiers.
+•  Store session IDs in `HttpOnly`, `Secure`, `SameSite=Strict` cookies.
+•  Enforce idle and absolute timeouts; implement logout and session revocation.
-- Protect against session fixation by regenerating session IDs after authentication.
+•  Protect against session fixation by rotating session IDs on privilege changes.

-### 2.3 Brute-Force & Rate Limiting
-- Apply rate limiting at the API layer (e.g., using `express-rate-limit` or Next.js middleware) on `/api/auth` to throttle repeated login attempts.
-- Introduce exponential backoff or temporary lockout after N failed attempts.

-### 2.4 Role-Based Access Control (Future)
+### 2.3 Role-Based Access Control (RBAC)
-- Define user roles in your database model (e.g., `role = 'user' | 'admin'`).
-- Enforce server-side authorization checks in every protected route (e.g., in `dashboard/layout.tsx` loader functions).

----
+•  Define minimal roles (e.g., Admin, Analyst, Viewer).
+•  Enforce permission checks on each server route (`/app/dashboard/*`).
+•  Reject unauthorized attempts with HTTP 403; never expose sensitive payloads.

-## 3. Input Handling & Processing
+## 3. Input Validation & Output Encoding

-### 3.1 Validate & Sanitize All Inputs
-- On **client** (`sign-up/page.tsx`, `sign-in/page.tsx`): perform basic format checks (email regex, password length).
-- On **server** (`/app/api/auth/route.ts`): re-validate inputs with a schema validator (e.g., `zod`, `Joi`).
-- Reject or sanitize any unexpected fields to prevent injection attacks.

-### 3.2 Prevent Injection
-- If you introduce a database later, always use parameterized queries or an ORM (e.g., Prisma) rather than string concatenation.
-- Avoid dynamic `eval()` or template rendering with unsanitized user input.

-### 3.3 Safe Redirects
-- When redirecting after login or logout, validate the target against an allow-list to prevent open redirects.

----
+•  Treat all user input (query params, request bodies) as untrusted.
+•  On the Next.js server, validate API responses using a schema library (e.g., Zod) to ensure data conforms to expected types.
+•  Sanitize any dynamic UI output (chart labels, table cells) with React’s built-in escaping or a trusted encoder.
+•  Use parameterized queries or sanitized queries on ASP.NET endpoints to prevent SQL injection.

 ## 4. Data Protection & Privacy

-### 4.1 Encryption & Secrets
+### 4.1 Encryption In Transit & At Rest
-- Enforce HTTPS/TLS 1.2+ for all front-end ↔ back-end communications.
+•  Enforce HTTPS (TLS 1.2+) for all client–server and server–server communication.
+•  Store environment secrets and API keys only in secure vaults or encrypted environment variables.

+### 4.2 Secret Management
+•  Do **not** hardcode credentials in code or `.env` files stored in source control.
-- Never commit secrets—use environment variables and a secrets manager (e.g., AWS Secrets Manager, Vault).
+•  Use a secrets manager (e.g., Azure Key Vault, AWS Secrets Manager) and fetch at build/deploy time.

-### 4.2 Sensitive Data Handling
+### 4.3 Data Minimization & Masking
-- Do ​not​ log raw passwords, tokens, or PII in server logs.
-Mask or redact any user identifiers.
-- If storing PII in `data.json` or a future database, classify it and apply data retention policies.

----
+•  Only return required fields (`CircuitID`, `Status`, etc.) in API responses.
+•  Mask or hash any PII fields before sending to the client.

 ## 5. API & Service Security

-### 5.1 HTTPS Enforcement
-- In production, redirect all HTTP traffic to HTTPS (e.g., via Vercel’s redirect rules or custom middleware).

-### 5.2 CORS
-- Configure `next.config.js` or API middleware to allow **only** your front-end origin (e.g., `https://your-domain.com`).

-### 5.3 API Versioning & Minimal Exposure
-- Version your API routes (e.g., `/api/v1/auth`) to handle future changes without breaking clients.
-- Return only necessary fields in JSON responses; avoid leaking internal server paths or stack traces.

----
+•  Expose only necessary endpoints (`/api/circuits/report`), and version them.
+•  Implement rate limiting and request throttling on the ASP.NET API to protect against DoS.
+•  Restrict CORS to known origins (e.g., your corporate dashboard URL).
+•  Validate redirect URIs against an allow-list if using any OAuth or post-login redirects.

 ## 6. Web Application Security Hygiene

 ### 6.1 CSRF Protection
-- Use anti-CSRF tokens for any state-changing API calls.
-Integrate Next.js CSRF middleware or implement synchronizer tokens stored in cookies.
+•  Enable CSRF tokens (synchronizer token pattern) for all state-changing forms and API calls.

 ### 6.2 Security Headers
-- In `next.config.js` (or a custom server), add these headers:
+Add or enforce via Next.js middleware or hosting platform:
    - `Strict-Transport-Security: max-age=63072000; includeSubDomains; preload`
-  - `X-Content-Type-Options: nosniff`
+   - `Content-Security-Policy`: limit scripts, styles, and frame sources to trusted origins.
-  - `X-Frame-Options: DENY`
+   - `X-Frame-Options: DENY` or equivalent CSP directive to prevent clickjacking.
+   - `X-Content-Type-Options: nosniff` to prevent MIME-based attacks.
-  - `Referrer-Policy: no-referrer-when-downgrade`
+   - `Referrer-Policy: strict-origin-when-cross-origin`
-  - `Content-Security-Policy`: restrict script/style/src to self and trusted CDNs.

 ### 6.3 Secure Cookies
-- Set `Secure`, `HttpOnly`, `SameSite=Strict` on all cookies.
-Avoid storing sensitive data in `localStorage`.
+•  Always use `Secure`, `HttpOnly`, `SameSite=Strict`.
+•  Do not store sensitive tokens in `localStorage` or `sessionStorage`.

-### 6.4 Prevent XSS
+### 6.4 Subresource Integrity (SRI)
-- Escape or encode all user-supplied data in React templates.
-Avoid `dangerouslySetInnerHTML` unless content is sanitized.

----
+•  If loading any third-party scripts or styles, use SRI hashes to ensure integrity.

 ## 7. Infrastructure & Configuration Management

-- Harden your hosting environment (e.g., Vercel/Netlify) by disabling unnecessary endpoints (GraphQL/GraphiQL playgrounds in production).
-- Rotate secrets and API keys regularly via your secrets manager.
-- Maintain minimal privileges: e.g., database accounts should only have read/write on required tables.
+•  Harden Docker images:
+   - Use minimal base images (e.g., `node:18-alpine`).
+   - Run the Next.js process as a non-root user.
+•  Disable debug and verbose logging in production.
-- Keep Node.js, Next.js, and all system packages up to date.
+•  Regularly update OS, Node.js, and all libraries to patch vulnerabilities.

----
+•  Limit exposed ports to only those necessary (e.g., 80/443).

 ## 8. Dependency Management

-- Commit and maintain `package-lock.json` to guarantee reproducible builds.
-- Integrate a vulnerability scanner (e.g., GitHub Dependabot, Snyk) to monitor and alert on CVEs in dependencies.
-- Trim unused packages; each added library increases the attack surface.
+•  Maintain and commit a lockfile (`package-lock.json`).
+•  Use an SCA tool (e.g., npm audit, Snyk) integrated into CI to detect CVEs.
+•  Periodically review and update dependencies; remove unused packages to reduce attack surface.

+## 9. Monitoring, Logging & Incident Response

+•  Log authentication failures, authorization denials, and critical errors with minimal sensitive data.
+•  Centralize logs in a secure, tamper-resistant system (e.g., ELK stack, Splunk).
+•  Implement alerts for repeated failed logins or unusual API activity.
+•  Define and test an incident response plan for data breaches or service compromises.

+## 10. Testing & Validation

+•  Write automated unit tests (Vitest) for data-transformation functions and permission logic.
+•  Perform static analysis (ESLint, TypeScript) and security linting (npm audit).
+•  Conduct periodic security reviews and penetration tests, especially before major releases.

 ---

-Adherence to these guidelines will ensure that **codeguide-starter** remains secure, maintainable, and resilient as it evolves.
-Regularly review and update this document to reflect new threats and best practices.
+Adhering to these guidelines will ensure the EIS Visualization Dashboard remains secure, reliable, and compliant with industry best practices.
+Regularly revisit and update these controls as your application and threat landscape evolve.